Talk to others and form a steering group

 Building Membership and Support

-As set out in the 'Start a CLT' page, once you have a vision for your CLT and have set up a steering group it will be important to try to involve the wider community.
+Once you have a vision for your CLT and have set up a steering group it will be important to try to involve the wider community.
 CLTs must be directly accountable to the community: anyone living or working in the community should have the opportunity to join the CLT as a member, and those members control the CLT.
 The most effective CLTs have broad membership across the community.
 This way the CLT is genuinely representing local people.

 Having the support of local people will also be critical around the time of a planning application for your scheme as some local people may be worried about the impact of development in the community and objectors may come forward.
 Having broad local support and membership means that rumours can be quickly corrected and the community can feel confident that plans reflect the needs and aspirations of local people - rather than those of any outside agency.